MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 ============================================================================================================================

 The initial scenario is external user AD account lifecycle management.
-In this scenario, an organization has invited guests into their Azure AD directory, and wishes to give those guests access to on-premises Windows Integrated Authentication or Kerberos-based applications, via the [Azure AD application proxy](https://docs.microsoft.com/azure/active-directory/active-directory-application-proxy-publish) or other gateway mechanisms.
+In this scenario, an organization has invited guests into their Azure AD directory, and wishes to give those guests access to on-premises Windows-Integrated Authentication or Kerberos-based applications, via the [Azure AD application proxy](https://docs.microsoft.com/azure/active-directory/active-directory-application-proxy-publish) or other gateway mechanisms.
 The Azure AD application proxy requires each user to have their own AD DS account, for identification and delegation purposes.

-## Scenario Specific Guidance
+## Scenario-Specific Guidance

 A few assumptions made in the configuration of B2B with MIM and Azure AD Application Proxy: